Mbed-TLS/TF-PSA-Crypto/docs/architecture/pk-4.md

 Keep `mbedtls_pk_get_psa_attributes()`.

-ACTION: update the documentation of `mbedtls_pk_get_psa_attributes()`.
+ACTION (https://github.com/Mbed-TLS/TF-PSA-Crypto/pull/204): update the documentation of `mbedtls_pk_get_psa_attributes()`.

 Notes:

 * An ECC public key in SubjectPublicKeyInfo format (possibly embedded in a key pair) can specify one of two algorithms: id-ecPublicKey (allows ECDSA signature) or id-ecDH (should not be used for signature).
 This is encoded in the old API through the PK type: id-ecDH leads to `MBEDTLS_PK_ECKEY_DH`.
-This is untested (we have no test key with id-ecDH).
+This is untested (we have no test key with id-ecDH; backlog issue: https://github.com/Mbed-TLS/TF-PSA-Crypto/issues/206).
 In the new API, you can find out whether a key had id-ecPublicKey or id-ecDH by looking at the algorithm chosen by `mbedtls_pk_get_psa_attributes()`.

 * Arguably, since PK is now specialized towards signatures, we could remove the `usage` argument from `mbedtls_pk_get_psa_attributes()`, and make the function work only for a sign/verify usage.
 However, I don't think this would be right, especially because PK only handles signature: after parsing a key, to use it for something other than signature, you need to use PK, which means you need to call `mbedtls_pk_get_psa_attributes()` then `mbedtls_pk_import_into_psa()` to create a PSA key with your desired non-signature algorithm.
 Also, the usage parameter allows for extracting the public part of a key when you don't know whether you have a public key or a key pair, which is very convenient in some cases such as managing a key store.